-While simple, I do not recommend this style for people with large or giant breed dogs.
-It is not quick or powerful enough to cut the thicker, stronger nails of our big dogs.
+While simple, I do not recommend this style for people with large or giant breed dogs as it is not quick or powerful enough to cut the thicker, stronger nails of our big dogs.

 This style consists of two blades that come together to cut your dog’s nail (like a scissor).
-The amount of force you are able to generate with this style of nail clipper are better for the thicker nails of large and giant breed dogs.
+The amount of force you are able to generate with this style of nail clipper is better for the thicker nails of large and giant breed dogs.

 Not only am I not convinced that they even work, I know that identifying the dog nail quick is NOT the source of the problem even if these tools worked as they claim.

-- Durable and long lasting.
+- Durable and long-lasting.
 The nail clippers I purchased over 20 years ago are the ones I still use today.
 With regular sharpening, the blades are easy to maintain and last forever.